cljdoc/cljdoc/doc/userguide/articles.md

 # Articles

-Besides API documentatino cljdoc allows you to publish guides and articles to help users work with your library.
+Besides API documentation cljdoc allows you to publish guides and articles to help users work with your library.
 Articles can be provided through your projects Git repository using a configuration file `doc/cljdoc.edn` (if this file is not present we will try to